roxywasiak/DDDLeaveSystem/README.md

 mvn test
 ```

-All 64 tests run against an in-memory H2 database — no external dependencies required.
+All 64 tests run against an in-memory H2 database with no external dependencies required.

 ---